-Republika Srpska: New TPP “Ugljevik III “, The positive impact on energy balances of the region24.
-April 2014. / SEE Energy News
+Republika Srpska: New TPP “Ugljevik III “, The positive impact on energy balances of the region, SEE Energy News

 The main thermal power potential of Republika Srpska is based on reserves of brown coal and lignite.
 Works on the coal excavation in the municipality of Ugljevik began in 1899th.
 Existing TPP “Ugljevik” is the power plant of unit type with installed capacity of 300 MW, put into regular operation in November 1985th.
 Due to an interruption of electricity production during the war its average benefit was significantly reduced.
 In the meantime, it was given up from the building of TPP “Ugljevik II”, due to the unresolved relations with Slovenia Power Utility Company.